Year 1800-1849

 On the afternoon of 1 April 1801 Nelson took his ships south in Øresund and anchored off the southern tip of the Middle Ground Shoal, south-east of Copenhagen, ready to attack the following day.
 The next morning, 2 April, there was a favourable wind to take the British ships north past the anchored Danis warships and floating batteries.

 Some of the Danish ships were in poor condition, no more that grounded gun batteries, but at the northern end of the channel between Copenhagen and the island Saltholm to the east there were two strong forts.
 In total, quite a formidable Danish defence line.
 The battle that followed was hard.
-As the morning of the battle wore on, some Danish batteries ceased firering and some surrendered, but others continued to put up a strong resistance.
+As the morning of the battle wore on, some Danish batteries ceased firering and a few of these surrendered, while others continued to put up a strong resistance.
 Many British ships were being badly mauled, and slowly Nelson's situation was beginning to look critical.
-Unlucky for the Danish defence, however, the Danish flagship Dannebrog then spectacularly caught fire and began drifting down the Danish line.
-This sight had negative influence on the Danish efforts, and even more when Dannebrog exploded half past three in the afternoon.
-Three o’clock the Danes agreed to a cease-fire under the threat of Nelson to burn the captured Danish floating batteries with the Danish seamen still onboard.
+Unlucky for the Danish defence, however, the Danish flagship Dannebrog then caught fire and began drifting down the Danish line.
+This sight had negative influence on the Danish efforts, and even more so when Dannebrog exploded later in the afternoon.
+3 PM the Danes agreed to a cease-fire under the threat of Nelson to burn the captured Danish floating batteries with the Danish seamen still onboard.

 The new Tsar, Alexander I, immediately reversed Russian foreign policy, releasing British merchant ships which had been seized, and signed an agreement with Britain under which British goods were again allowed to sail in Baltic waters.
-In summer, news of such a momentous event, travelling by sea, would have reached Copenhagen long before the battle.
-But in the winter 1800-1801 the Russian ports were still ice-bound, and for much of their journey couriers had to tale a longer, overland route.
+In summer, news of such a momentous event, travelling by sea, would have reached Copenhagen long before the battle on April 2.
+However, in the winter 1800-1801 the Russian ports were still ice-bound, and for much of their journey couriers had to take a longer, overland route.

 It is not entirely clear when the news about the assassination of Tsar Paul arrived in Copenhagen, but it has been suggested that it came while the battle was still raging, and influenced subsequent events.
-Had the the winter not been so cold and the intelligence therefore received earlier in Copenhagen, the whole melancholic affair today known as the First Battle of Copenhagen (Danish: Slaget på Rheden) might have been avoided (Adkins and Adkins 2006).
-And had the British Navy not intelligence on the Russian fleet still being ice-bound in March 1801, the First Battle of Copenhagen presumably would not have been fought at all.
+Had the the winter 1800-1801 not been so cold and the intelligence therefore received earlier in Copenhagen, the whole melancholic affair today known as the First Battle of Copenhagen (Danish: Slaget på Rheden) might have been avoided (Adkins and Adkins 2006).
+And had the British Navy no intelligence on the Russian fleet still being ice-bound in March 1801, the First Battle of Copenhagen presumably would not have been fought at all.
+Chances are that the Second Battle of Copenhagen had not been fought, either.

 Click here to jump back to the list of contents.